-If Prices must Increase, so must Confidence
+If Prices Increase, so Should Your Confidence

-Companies around the globe are being heavily impacted by the high prices of raw materials, increased labour and energy expenses, and supply-chain bottlenecks.
+Companies around the globe are being heavily impacted by the high prices of raw materials, increased labor and energy expenses, and supply-chain bottlenecks.
 In combination, these events are causing a significant impact on the bottom line, as well as eroding customer trust, threatening customer retention, and damaging employee morale.

 While the C-Suite is feeling the strategic pressure, frontline salespeople feel the pressure of having to deal with the fallout firsthand.
 They are charged with managing the expectations and emotions of customers who are frustrated at their company’s inability to fulfil orders, and at the same time, being told by their leadership team to go to those very companies and increase prices in response to inflationary costs.
 In addition, salespeople are being asked to have new sales conversations with their customers and grow their accounts as demand begins to surge in many industries due to the reopening of economies.